coherenceplatform/cnc/docs/configuration/cnc.md

       # MUST be idempotent!!
       # runs in the container
       seed: ["prisma", "seed"]
+      # system holds infra config info
+      system:
+        # health check is required on AWS apps
+        # can be anything that return 200-399 HTTP code
+        health_check: /

       workers:
       # will run a daemon without LB connection